HSBC vs Santander business account – which one should you choose?

 App interface

-HSBC Kinetic app provides real-time transaction updates, spending insights, and integrated expense categorisation.
+The HSBC business app provides real-time transaction updates, spending insights, and integrated expense categorisation.

 Santander is more traditional but solid and familiar.